 As I had guessed, the practice test was a midterm for the course, and the material on it was not covered on the final.
 The final required careful reading and a lot of application that actually surprised me.
 I had not taken any of the checkpoint quizzes, so maybe that application stuff was covered in those tests.
 It turned out fine.
+Thanks to the help of online tutors for IGCSE.
 I did even better on the final than the practice and passed exemplary.

 I have three courses left and my capstone, so I am supposed to work with my instructor to develop a plan now that I can implement.
 I need to look over my initial study results and see what I might actually be able to do.
 Having now learned about Action Research (which I had heard of but didn’t know what it was), I think that is the type of research and plan I’ll be following.
 I think I need to have my mentor open all the last four classes so that I can be sure that what I’m doing now does not take significant alteration for my capstone submissions.